Told by her mother Katie

 However the PA band allowed her to grow and hit her milestones, she amazingly learnt to walk at ten months of age despite her heart.
 She had a catheterisation at 13-months but again they could not be sure if the corrective surgery could be done due to the position of her VSD in relation to the aorta.
 But at 16-months Lily had her second open heart surgery and thanks to the skills of the surgeon at Birmingham Children’s Hospital she was able to have a repair that has given her normal circulation.
 Due to the complexity of Lily’s condition she will have life long follow up and possible surgery in the future.

-To look at her now at three years of age you would not believe what she has been through.
-Lily attends nursery school and takes part in dancing, swimming, tumble tots and gymnastics.
+To look at her now you would not believe what she has been through.
+Lily has started school and does dancing and gymnastics.
 She is so full of life and we will always give thanks for the early detection of her condition as it has meant that she had the best possible care even before she was born.